Skip to main content

 How to reduce PFAS in drinking water

-Water treatment devices Certified to NSF/ANSI Standard 53: Drinking Water Treatment Units -Health Effects, or NSF/ANSI Standard 58: Reverse Osmosis Systems are an effective way to limit exposure to PFAS.
+Using water treatment devices certified to NSF/ANSI Standard 53: Drinking Water Treatment Units -Health Effects, or NSF/ANSI Standard 58: Reverse Osmosis Systems is an effective way to limit exposure to PFAS.

 In accordance with these standards, NSF Certification provides independent, third-party validation that: